-All RVMPO committee meetings are public and are announced by way of news media notification, newspaper advertising, direct notice to stakeholders, and website postings.
+All RVMPO committee meetings are public and are announced by direct notice to stakeholders and website postings.
 Material for all committee meetings is posted on the web site (www.rvmpo.org) and time for public comment is reserved for all committee meetings.

 The PAC is a key public participation activity for the RVMPO.
 It serves as a public sounding board for discussion of regional transportation issues.
 PAC membership is determined by both geographical and topical areas or categories, as set out in the PAC bylaws.
-Members must live, work, own property, or do business Members must reside, own property or operate a business in the geographical area they represent.
+Members must reside, own property or operate a business in the geographical area they represent.
 To represent one of the six topical interest areas - mass transit, freight, low income families, minority populations, seniors, and public health - members must demonstrate a particular interest or expertise.